Building Qt 5.10 for Raspberry Pi on Debian Stretch

 Download the Qt 5.10.1 source archive

-Download the single source tar file from Qt.io, version 5.10.0.
-The package is quite large, 389MB, so depending on your bandwidth it might take some time to download, grab a coffe.
+Download the single source tar file from download.qt.io, version 5.10.1.
+The package is quite large, 390MB, so depending on your bandwidth it might take some time to download, grab a coffe or continue with the dependecies while the sources are downloading.

 Un-tar the source archive